j3k0/cordova-plugin-purchase/doc/api.md

  - `store.when(query, action, callback)`
    - Register a callback using its action name.
-Beware that this is more error prone, as there are not gonna be any error in case typos.
+Beware that this is more error prone, as there are not gonna be any error in case of typos.

 ## <a name="once"></a>*store.once(query)*